LucasBoTang/Augmented_Lagrangian_Method_for_Block-Structured_Integer_Programming/README.md

 - `calm.py`: Incorporates feasible solution finding to `alm.py`.
 - `bcd.py`: Implements the Block Coordinate Descent method for updating decision variables in the Augmented Lagrangian Algorithm, supporting Proximal Linear and Classical Update strategies.
 - `greedy.py`: Implements a greedy algorithm to find an initial feasible solution using the Block Coordinate Descent method.
-- `feasible_heuristic.py`: Implements of heuristic algorithms for finding feasible solutions during iterations, currently only includes the Sweeping Technique.
+- `feasible_heuristic.py`: Implements heuristic algorithms for finding feasible solutions during iterations, currently only includes the Sweeping Technique.
 - `gurobi.py`: Models and solves the problem using integer programming with Gurobi.

 ### 1. Overview